JuliaSIMD/spmd_blog/posts/orthogonalizing_loops.md

-In a convolutional neural network, we are likely to have the following two pieces of code, calculating the forward pass, and then the revese pass for calculating the gradient with respect to `A` (we leave off the code for the reverse pass with respect to `B`, as it is not the focus of this blog post).
+In a convolutional neural network, we are likely to have the following two pieces of code, calculating the forward pass, and then the revese pass for calculating the gradient with respect to `A`.
 ```julia-repl
 julia> using OffsetArrays